lucee/lucee-docs/docs/03.reference/01.functions/queryexecute/_arguments/options.md

+A struct containing the query options

-Struct containing query options, all cfquery tag attributes are supported except the name attribute.
+All the [[tag-query]] tag attributes are supported, except the `name` attribute.